twilio/twilio-cli-core/README.md

 ### Logger

 Standardizes logging output of debug, info, warning, and error messages to stderr (all go to stderr to allow differentiation between command output and logging messages).

-### SecureStorage

-An abstraction around the keytar npm package which further abstracts platform-level data encryption services for storing Twilio credentials securely.